ZOOL300 Ecological Entomology

 2+4 hours per week for ca. 10 weeks

-An external examiner is necessary in order to ensure quality control.
+An internal and external examiner is necessary in order to ensure quality control.